-During 2020, the Company repurchased 3,885 shares of its common stock for \$0.3 million, inclusive of transaction costs, pursuant to its share repurchase program.
-During 2019, the Company repurchased 689,457 shares of its common stock for \$40.0 million, inclusive of transaction costs, pursuant to its share repurchase program.
+During 2021, the Company repurchased 3,113,981 shares of its common stock for \$220.0 million, inclusive of transaction costs, pursuant to its share repurchase program.
+During 2020, the Company repurchased 3,885 shares of its common stock for \$0.3 million, inclusive of transaction costs, and during 2019, it repurchased 689,457 shares of its common stock for \$40.0 million, inclusive of transaction costs.
 These expenditures were funded by cash generated from operations.
-As of January 30, 2021, the Company had \$159.7 million remaining under its share repurchase authorization.
-There can be no assurance that any additional repurchases will be completed, or as to the timing or amount of any repurchases.
-The share repurchase program may be discontinued at any time.
-See Note 13 for additional information.
+As of January 29, 2022, the Company had \$180.0 million remaining under its share repurchase authorization.
+There can be no assurances that any additional repurchases will be completed, or as to the timing or amount of any repurchases.